dhondta/python-pybots/docs/index.md

 ## Installation

-This library is available on [PyPi](https://pypi.python.org/pypi/pybots/) and can be simply installed using Pip via `sudo pip install pybots`.
+This library is available on [PyPi](https://pypi.python.org/pypi/pybots/) and can be simply installed using Pip via `pip install pybots`.

 -----